roc-streaming/roc-toolkit/docs/sphinx/about_project/contacts.rst

 .. note::

-   If you want to be able to see messages sent to the channel when you were offline, you can use Matrix.org IRC bridge.
+   If you want to be able to see messages sent to the channel when you **were offline**, you can use Matrix.org IRC bridge.
 You can `connect to the channel <https://riot.im/app/#/room/#freenode_#rocproject:matrix.org>`_ using Riot web client or other `Matrix clients <https://matrix.org/clients/>`_.
 You'll need to setup a Matrix account and enter the room.